Abortion Services Information

 Who can I speak to about my pregnancy?

 Many women with an unplanned pregnancy choose to speak to friends, family or a partner about the pregnancy and what to do next.
 You may know straightaway that you do not wish to continue the pregnancy, but often people feel uncertain or confused initially.
 It can be helpful to speak through your feelings with someone else not directly connected to your situation.

 You can speak to your own GP or to a member of staff at Sandyford Sexual Health Services.
 You can make an appointment to talk to a nurse about options on 0141 211 8620.

 What is the law around abortion?

 Abortion in the UK is available up to 24 weeks of pregnancy, provided certain criteria are met.
 Abortion is available in Greater Glasgow and Clyde up to 18 weeks of pregnancy.
-At 18 weeks and above, we will need to refer you to the British Pregnancy Advisory Service (BPAS) (see page 19 for details).
+At 18 weeks and above, we will need to refer you to the British Pregnancy Advisory Service (BPAS).

 How do I go about getting an abortion?